pythonanywhere/help_pages/articles/AsyncInWebApps.md

 See [our help page on always-on tasks](/pages/AlwaysOnTasks) for information on how to set one up to do your async work.

+If your asynchronous code is run on-demand and too infrequently to justify an always-on task, you may find this example helpful (/pages/)

 ## Don't jump to using async too quickly

 It's easy to take this too far.
 If all you're doing is wanting to send